GHK-Cu (Copper Peptide): Research, Mechanism, and Evidence for Tissue Repair

 - Application: Once or twice daily to face and target areas

-- Timeline: 8–12 weeks for visible anti-aging effects
+- Reported timeline: 8–12 weeks for visible anti-aging effects

 Subcutaneous Injection (Community Protocol)